Barkpuppy1/ProxyKicker/README.md

 My name is Marcos Vives Del Sol, aka "socram8888".
 I'm a 18-year-old Spanish guy who likes programming useless stuff that nobody uses.
 If you want to report a bug, ask for a new feature, or just say hello, you can contact me in my e-mail account <socram8888@gmail.com>.

-This plugin is was based on a very mature version of proxykiller, programmed by jcarlosn (who also continued developing of the plugin - see [ZeroProxy]).
+This plugin is was based on a early version of proxykiller, programmed by jcarlosn (who also continued developing the plugin - see [ZeroProxy]).
 This initially became as a fix for some race-condition bugs it had which made the server crash, and evolved into a full rewriting of the plugin.
 Right now, no line from the original code has been left.

   [Bukkit]: http://www.bukkit.org/
   [Maven 2]: http://maven.apache.org/